My Blog List

 “It’s good, it’s good,” she says unconvincingly.
 Vera is the quintessential Polish mother.
 She is not going to complain, no matter how much she dislikes the situation.
 But the way she says it lets you know that things are not optimal.
 I don’t know for whom she is trying to be a good sport or why she bothers.
 Probably out of a habit.

 Anna’s reappearance on the scene puts me back on track.
 She went strolling down the street and came back to report on her findings.
 Rita knows that we have to decide what we are going to do next.
-There are still several hours of daylight to explore the city, but how we should do it is not clear yet.
+There are still several hours of daylight to explore the city, but how we should do it is unclear.

 “The most famous bakery in Lisbon is only a few doors from here,” Anna informs me quietly.
 “It looks like from another century.
 And there’s a long line in front of it.”

 “Did you go in?”
 I wonder aloud.
-Maybe she had one of those cholesterol and sugar laden pastel de natas over there.
+Maybe she had one of those cholesterol and sugar-laden pastels de natas over there.

 “No, but we should have gone there instead of that dirty falafel place,” she says.
-“It’s an historical place and it’s really nice inside.”
+“It’s a historical place and it’s really nice inside.”

 Do I detect a subversive tinge in Anna’s voice?
 Maybe I can commiserate with her about our predicament as the accidental hostages in Rita’s traveling band.
 There is no time to find out, though, because Rita approaches us with an offer.
 “He agreed to take us to see the city for 140 euros.”
 That’s 35 euros per person.